 Gabrielle Hargrove & Samantha Clowers University of Arkansas at Monticello with gender-skewed departments or disciplines.
 Our program is built on a tradition of forestry and training forestry professionals, which is historically male-dominated.
 So it is no surprise that that legacy has a tendency to skew the gender makeup of students and faculty.
 And in the past few years, the program of minority groups.
-The male-dominahe origin story of Women in inspire the creation of WNR but it does students are ready to be given instrucset the stage for our origin.
+The male-dominaset the stage for our origin.
 A number of tions and operate the machinery.
 The incidents inspired us, they were not singular but commonplace.